mehedimugdho72/warehouse-management-client-side/README.md

 * Questions have been answered using accordion in blogs.
 * A complete full stack website has been created.Every part of which is mobile and pc responsive,
 * Basically this website The focus is on the work of the backend.
-## Tecnology use:- Firebase, react router, react router hooks, react bootstrap , react toastify,react reavel, plain css etc.
+## Tecnology use:- Firebase, react router, react router hooks, react bootstrap , react toastify,react reavel,react AOS,react image-magnify,react typed.js,neumorphism, plain css etc.

 In the project directory, you can run: